Using Older Radios

 • Lack waterfall data

-• wfview gets waterfall data from the rig, so if your rig doesn’t have it, or doesn’t provide it over CI-V (IC-7700, IC-7600), then this part of the interface will be blank
+• wfview gets waterfall data from the rig, so if your rig doesn’t have it, or doesn’t provide it over CI-V (IC-7700, IC-7600), then this part of the interface will be blank.
+Sadly many radios which present waterfall data on the screen of the radio do not export this data to the connected computer.

 • Difficult physical connection constraints